bcgov/design-research-guide/docs/understand-user-research.md

 You should
 - Conduct [interviews](https://bcgov.github.io/user-research-guide/activities/interviews.html) to discover user problems and needs
 - Shadow someone to observe what they experience
-- Run a [usability test](https://bcgov.github.io/user-research-guide/activities/usability-testing.html)on an existing service to identify challenges when completing tasks
+- Run a [usability test](https://bcgov.github.io/user-research-guide/activities/usability-testing.html) on an existing service to identify challenges when completing tasks

 ### Explore & Experiment
 In the Explore & Experiment phase, you should explore multiple concepts and options to solving problems.
 The goal is to explore different paths to solve the problem and worry about polishing the details in later phases.